krry/atmanaut.me/content/posts/questions.md

 - How did **π**, **ℯ**, **ɸ**, **G**, and the rest of the magic numbers arise?
 - Is everything made of maths?
 Quantum fields?
 Possibility?
 Information?
 Mind?
 - What tastes worse with bacon?
-- What do whales about?
+- What do whales sing about?
 - How do birds navigate the globe?
 - Can an AI learn what dogs and cats are saying?
 - Will I find true love?